 - Direct, supervise and evaluate work activities of medical, nursing, technical, clerical, service, maintenance, and other personnel.

-Medical and Health Managers with little to no experience tend to make between $56230 and $72510 while the more experienced ones make over $123740 per year.
+Medical and Health Services Managers with little to no experience tend to make between $58680 and $76050 while the more experienced ones can earn over $130820 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Medical and Health Manager is to move to a higher paying state like DC.
-Right now, the highest paying states for Medical and Health Managers are DC, NY, CT, CA and AK.
+One of the easiest ways to increase your salary as a Medical and Health Services Manager is to move to a higher paying state like DC.
+Right now, the highest paying states for Medical and Health Services Managers are DC, NY, MA, DE and CT.

-3 other factors that can increase your salary as A Medical and Health Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Medical and Health Services Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Medical and Health Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Medical and Health Services Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons